jangleboom/RTKRover/README.md

 * free line of sight between antenna (horizontal placed) an sky

 ### Caster connection
-To connect to a caster you need to create a secrets.h file with your credentials that looks like this:
+To connect to a caster you need to create a CasterSecrets.h file with your credentials that looks like this:

 ````
 #ifndef CASTER_SECRETS_H